dlgeorge/dlgeorge.github.io/_projects/geoclaw-project.md

 ---
 ### Overview

-GeoClaw is open-source software for simulating shallow earth-surface flows involving water-wave propagation and inundation (*e.g.*, tsunamis, storm surges and general overland flooding problems).
+GeoClaw is an open-source package within the Clawpack project for simulating shallow earth-surface flows involving water-wave propagation and inundation (*e.g.*, tsunamis, storm surges and general overland flooding problems).

-See [software](/software/) for an overview, background information, links to research, or information related to source-code development.
-See [projects](/projects/) for some example projects involving GeoClaw.
+See [software](/software/) for more information about GeoClaw and the Clawpack project, or [projects](/projects/) for some example applications involving GeoClaw.
+More information can also be found at [geoclaw.org](http://www.geoclaw.org).

+---
+### Background

+GeoClaw evolved from a collection of algorithms developed for modeling tsunamis as part of my thesis work (George, 2006).
+Implemented in the Clawpack adaptive numerical framework, these algorithms provide robust inundation capturing and well-balanced resolution in the presence of dominant steady states (e.g., ocean at rest).
+Additionally, AMR schemes that preserve well-balancing and inundation capturing in conjunction with mass, momentum and energy conservation enable global-scale tsunami propagation and local-scale inundation in reasonably efficient single simulations ( see also, George, 2008; LeVeque, George, et al., 2011).
+These methods are more generally applicable to shallow free-surface flows over topography, which motivated the extension of GeoClaw to overland flooding problems in irregular terrain (e.g, George, 2010; Berger, George, et al., 2011).
+Later extensions of these algorithms were developed for storm-surge applications (e.g., Mandli, 2014).
+GeoClaw is now used for a variety of applications involving shallow water flows over topography.
+Features and enhancements continue to be developed within the Clawpack project (e.g., Mandli, Ahmadia, et al., 2016).

 ---
 ### GeoClaw example: modeling transoceanic tsunami propagation and inundation: the 2011 Tohoku Tsunami.